TForce Freight Claims

 (Dont Panic)

-Note: For concealed damage, most carrier have a 5-day deadline from the delivery date to file any damage claims.
-If you find damages after the delivery of your product, follow the same protocol above within those 5 days.
+• Note: For concealed damage, most carriers have a 5-day deadline from the delivery date to file any TForce damage claims.
+If you find damages after your product’s delivery, follow the protocol above within those 5 days.

 How to Get TForce Freight Shortage Traced